-212 Introduction to the study of air power.
-The course is developed from a historical perspective starting before the Wright brothers and continuing through the early 1980s.
+2 credits Introduction to the study of air power.
+The course is de-212 213 veloped from a historical perspective starting before the Wright brothers and continuing through the early 1980s.
 The development and employment of air power in military and nonmilitary operations to support national objectives is covered.
 One classroom hour and one hour of leadership laboratory per week.
 Prerequisites: 103 or equivalent for 211; 211 for 212; 212 for 213 or permission of department.